CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_2.01.md

 2.1.Ti=Civil Action

 2.1.sec=If the attorney general of any State has reason to believe that the action of {a_covered_entity} in violation of Title I of this Act has caused or is causing harm to a substantial number of that State’s residents, such attorney general may bring a civil action on behalf of those residents exclusively in an appropriate district court of the United States.
-Unless the Commission brings an action under section 201 of this Act or intervenes and prosecutes an action brought under this section, as described in subsections (b)(2)(A) and (b)(2)(B), the only remedy that may be sought or awarded in any action under this Act is injunctive relief, and nothing in this Act may be construed to provide for any other relief.
+Unless {the_Commission} brings an action under section 201 of this Act or intervenes and prosecutes an action brought under this section, as described in subsections (b)(2)(A) and (b)(2)(B), the only remedy that may be sought or awarded in any action under this Act is injunctive relief, and nothing in this Act may be construed to provide for any other relief.

 2.2.Ti=Federal Trade Commission.—

-2.2.1.sec=Notice to Federal Trade Commission.—At least 30 days prior to initiating any action under subsection (a), an attorney general shall provide the Commission with a copy of the entire court complaint and written disclosure of substantially all material evidence and information the attorney general possesses.
+2.2.1.sec=Notice to Federal Trade Commission.—At least 30 days prior to initiating any action under subsection (a), an attorney general shall provide {the_Commission} with a copy of the entire court complaint and written disclosure of substantially all material evidence and information the attorney general possesses.

-2.2.2.0.sec=Upon receiving notice from an attorney general of a proposed civil action, the Commission may—
+2.2.2.0.sec=Upon receiving notice from an attorney general of a proposed civil action, {the_Commission} may—

 2.2.2.1.sec=intervene as a matter of right as a party to that civil action;

 2.2.2.2.sec=intervene as a matter of right as a party to that civil action and assume lead responsibility for the prosecution of the action; or

+Note="direct Commission participation" perhaps "direct participation by {the_Commission}

-2.2.2.3.sec=permit the attorney general to proceed with the action without direct Commission participation.
+2.2.2.3.sec=permit the attorney general to proceed with the action without direct {Commission} participation.

 2.2.2.=[02/Bit/Ssec_03]

-2.2.3.sec=In the event that an attorney general believes that immediate action is necessary to protect the residents of the State from a substantial harm, the attorney general may request that the Commission expedite its review of the proposed action, and the Commission shall afford such request appropriate consideration as the circumstances may warrant.
+2.2.3.sec=In the event that an attorney general believes that immediate action is necessary to protect the residents of the State from a substantial harm, the attorney general may request that {the_Commission} expedite its review of the proposed action, and {the_Commission} shall afford such request appropriate consideration as the circumstances may warrant.

-2.2.4.sec=In any action brought under Title II of this Act, the district court, and any courts that review the district court’s decision, shall accord substantial weight to the Commission’s interpretations as to the legal requirements of this Act.
+2.2.4.sec=In any action brought under Title II of this Act, the district court, and any courts that review the district court’s decision, shall accord substantial weight to {the_Commission}’s interpretations as to the legal requirements of this Act.

 2.2.=[02/Bit/Ssec_04]